Travelers often stay in San Juan when they’re visiting the island, but there are a ton of great cities in Puerto Rico other than the capital.

 Caguas is one of the major cities of Puerto Rico with a total population of 127 thousand habitants.
 The city is known as the center and heart of Puerto Rico for its central location on the map.
 It has an activity for every type of traveler.

 In Caguas, shopping lovers will find more than enough shopping malls to go on a shopping spree, including the famous Las Catalinas Mall.
 Those interested in a drink can stop at F.O.K.
-Brewing Company to taste their 18+ flavors of beer.
+Brewing Company to taste their 18+ flavors of beer (it’s one of Puerto Rico’s best breweries).

 Guaynabo is one of the largest cities in Puerto Rico in terms of population, but still, this municipality manages to combine the rush of the city and outdoor spaces.
 Like San Juan, Guaynabo has a crowded skyline where city-loving people can eat and shop ‘til they drop.